bokeh/dataviz-fundamentals/README.md

     - Multiple distribution histogram and density plot: Comparing multiple distributions using histograms and density plots.

+    - Visualizing many distributions at once using boxplots, sina plots and ridgeline plots: Illustrating the distribution of data using boxes and whiskers and the density of multiple distributions along a common axis using ridgeline plots.

 ## Local setup

 To run these notebooks locally, follow these steps: